Justinlf55/Newflix/README.md

     foreign_key: :user_id,
     class_name: :Watchlist
 ```

-Initially, a user is created without a watchlist.
-However, when the user adds their first movie, a new watchlist is created in the Watchlist Controller.
-The function above shows that the new watchlist created is automatically associated with the current or signed in user.
 The movie added is then added to the watchlist by a futher association under the User model as shown above.
+Inversely, that same association is destroyed when a user makes a request to delete that particular movie from their watchlist.

 ```
     handleSubmit(e) {